-The financial statements of the University have been prepared in accordance with accounting principles generally accepted in the United States of America ("generally accepted accounting principles" or U.S. GAAP), as prescribed by GASB.
+The financial statements of the University have been prepared in accordance with accounting principles generally accepted in the United States of America (generally accepted accounting principles or U.S. GAAP), as prescribed by the Governmental Accounting Standards Board (GASB).
 The financial statement presentation required by GASB provides a comprehensive, entity-wide perspective of the University's assets, deferred outflows of resources, liabilities, deferred inflows of resources net position, revenues, expenses, changes in net position, and cash flows.